kilipan/nasin-toki/README.md

 - "this/that/these/those"
 - as a modifier, in addition to the above: "related to this/that/these/those", "in this/that/these/those way(s)"
 - as a predicate: "to do this/that/these/those", "to be this/that/these/those"

+Examples:
+`ni li pona` - "That is peaceful."
+`ona li oko e ni` - "They look at this."
+`tomo li suwi. jan li ni kin` - "The house is cute.
+The person also is."
+`soweli li len e kili lon ma. ona li ni tan tenpo lete` - "The squirrel hides some nuts in the ground.
+It does this because of winter."

 ## more info on pseudo-particles